surfman100/coding-documentation/database/database-optimisation.md

  - be aware that Azure SQL enforce resource limits so as to meet SQL.

 ## Columnstore
-Unlike traditional rowstore, data is physicall stored as column-wise data format.
+Unlike traditional rowstore, data is physically stored as column-wise data format.
 Both logically stored as table with rows & columns.
 Columnstore slices table into *rowgroups* with high compression.
 Each column in rowgroup is stored in *column segment*.